data-to-insight/dfe-csc-api-data-flows/README.md

 ---

-## 📋 Changelog

-### v0.9.3 (2025-06-27)
-- Switched to GitHub-native Pages deployment
-- Added Mermaid2 plugin and PDF output via MkDocs
-- Included test CLI commands and PyInstaller build notes

-### v0.9.2
-- Partial payload generation logic added
-- Enhanced retry and logging for failed API submissions

-### v0.9.1
-- Initial working prototype of full pipeline with JSON payload generation

----

 ## 📬 Support

-For technical issues, raise a GitHub Issue or contact the D2I tooling team.
+For technical issues, raise a GitHub Issue or contact the D2I API tool team.